sharayu134/Notes/Algorithm/Intervals.md

 # intutions

 # how to solve
-1. simply draw images of the intervals and try to merge
+1. simply draw images of the intervals and try to merge, visualise the interval input